Anthony Edwards NBA Preview vs. the Warriors

 Warriors 2022-23 Defensive Insights

-- The Warriors were 21st in the NBA last season, conceding 117.1 points per game.
+- Defensively, the Warriors conceded 117.1 points per game last year, 21st in the NBA.

-- The Warriors were the 15th-ranked squad in the NBA last year, allowing 43.3 boards per contest.
+- The Warriors were the 15th-ranked team in the league last year, allowing 43.3 rebounds per contest.

-- The Warriors were the 15th-ranked squad in the league in assists allowed per game last season, at 25.7.
+- Looking at assists, the Warriors were 15th in the league defensively last year, giving up 25.7 per contest.

-- On defense, the Warriors gave up 12.9 made three-pointers per game last season, 23rd in the league.
+- Allowing 12.9 made three-pointers per contest last season, the Warriors were 23rd in the NBA in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!